isaacnmm/pestpolicy-hugo2XX/content/posts/what-kills-fleas-on-contact/index.md

 However, it is critical to realize that some commercial flea killers also have a little percentage of alcohol.
 Therefore, over-spraying with such alcohol- containing products may lead to pet poisoning too.

 In addition, ingesting the rubbing alcohol could also be toxic to the cat or dog.
 You'll not the poisoning within 1/2 an hour after ingesting - under5take emergency treatment to avoid fatal outcomes.
-The [ASPCA](https://www.aspcapro. org/resource/top-10-animal-toxins-2017) outlines that from 2016, accidental swallowing of cleaning products ranked top 10 among the pet toxins reported.
+The [ASPCA](https://www.aspcapro.org/resource/top-10-animal-toxins-2017)outlines that from 2016, accidental swallowing of cleaning products ranked top 10 among the pet toxins reported.

 But how would you know that the cat or dog (pet) ingested rubbing alcohol?

-- Stumbling - Shaking - Shortness of Breath - Diarrhea - Vomiting - Disorientation Therefore, if your pet has any or most of these signs, it's highly likely they've ingested rubbing alcohol, and so you should contact your veterinarian or [APSCA](https://www.aspca. org/pet-care/animal-poison-control) for an emergency pet assessment and treatment.
+- Stumbling - Shaking - Shortness of Breath - Diarrhea - Vomiting - Disorientation Therefore, if your pet has any or most of these signs, it's highly likely they've ingested rubbing alcohol, and so you should contact your veterinarian or [APSCA](https://www.aspca.org/pet-care/animal-poison-control)for an emergency pet assessment and treatment.

 ##  Danger 2: Pure Rubbing Alcohol is Very flammable